 Cold feet, diminished pulses in the feet

-The symptoms of hypoplastic left heart syndrome may resemble other medical conditions and heart problems.
+The symptoms of hypoplastic left heart syndrome may look like other medical conditions and heart problems.
 Always consult your child's doctor for a diagnosis.

 How is hypoplastic left heart syndrome diagnosed?

 A pediatric cardiologist specializes in the diagnosis and medical management of congenital heart defects, as well as heart problems that may develop later in childhood.
-The cardiologist will perform a physical examination, listening to the heart and lungs, and make other observations that help in the diagnosis.
+The cardiologist will examine the child, listen to the heart and lungs, and make other observations that help in the diagnosis.
 Diagnostic testing for congenital heart disease varies by the child's age, clinical condition, and institutional preferences.
 Some tests that may be recommended include the following:

 Chest X-ray.
-A diagnostic test which uses invisible X-ray energy beams to produce images of internal tissues, bones, and organs onto film.
+A diagnostic test that uses invisible X-ray energy beams to produce images of internal tissues, bones, and organs onto film.

 Echocardiogram (echo).
 A procedure that evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor that produce a moving picture of the heart and heart valves.
-All patients with HLHS are diagnosed by echocardiography.
+People with HLHS are almost always diagnosed by echocardiography.

 Treatment for hypoplastic left heart syndrome

 Your child will most likely be admitted to the intensive care unit (ICU) or special care nursery once symptoms are noted.
-Initially, your child may be placed on oxygen, and possibly even on a ventilator, to assist his or her breathing.
+Initially, your child may be placed on oxygen, and possibly even on a ventilator, to assist with breathing.
 Intravenous (IV) medications may be given to help the heart and lungs function more efficiently.

 There are two surgical approaches offered to treat HLHS.
 Your child's cardiologist and cardiac surgeon will explain the risks and benefits to you.
 The surgical options include the following:

-Series of three operations that are done in stages: the first one shortly after birth, the second at about 3 to 9 months of age, and the final at about 18 months to 4 years of age (these stages may vary).
-In this series of operations, the right ventricle is used as the main pumping chamber to the body, and blood flow is redirected to the lungs and the body with various surgical connections.
+Series of 3 operations that are done in stages.
+The first one shortly after birth, the second at about 4 to 6 months of age, and the final at about 2 to 3 years of age (the timing of these stages may vary).
+In this series of operations, the right ventricle is used as the main pumping chamber to the body, and blood flow is redirected to the lungs and the body with various surgical connections:

 Glenn shunt.
-A second operation replaces the Blalock-Taussig shunt with another connection to the pulmonary artery.
-In this operation, the Blalock-Taussig shunt is removed, and the superior vena cava (the large vein that brings oxygen-poor blood from the head and arms back to the heart) is connected to the right pulmonary artery.
-Blood from the head and arms passively flows into the pulmonary artery and proceeds to the lungs to receive oxygen.
+A second operation replaces the Blalock-Taussig or Sano shunt with another connection to the pulmonary artery.
+In this operation, the Blalock-Taussig or Sano shunt is removed, and the superior vena cava (the large vein that brings oxygen-poor blood from the head and arms back to the heart) is connected to the right pulmonary artery.
+Blood from the head and arms then passively flows into the pulmonary artery and lungs to receive oxygen.
 However, oxygen-poor (blue) blood returning to the heart from the lower body through the inferior vena cava will still mix with oxygen-rich (red) blood in the left heart and travel to the body, so the child will remain cyanotic.
 This operation helps create some of the connections necessary for the final operation, the Fontan procedure.

 Fontan procedure.
-This operation allows all the oxygen-poor (blue) blood returning to the heart to flow into the pulmonary artery, greatly improving the oxygenation of the blood.
-The Glenn shunt, connecting the superior vena cava to the right atrium, is left in place.
-A second connection is made directing blood from the inferior vena cava to the right pulmonary artery.
+This operation allows all the oxygen-poor (blue) blood returning to the heart to flow into the pulmonary artery and lungs, greatly improving the oxygenation of the blood.
+The Glenn shunt, connecting the superior vena cava to the right pulmonary artery, is left in place.
+A second connection is made directing blood from the inferior vena cava to the right pulmonary artery as well.
 This connection can be created in slightly different variations, depending on the method your child's surgeon prefers, and what is best for your child.

 Postoperative care for your child

-After surgery, infants will return to the intensive care unit (ICU) to be closely monitored during recovery.
-The chest is often left open in most patients, but still covered with sterile drapes.
+After surgery, infants will return to the intensive care unit (ICU) to be closely watched during recovery.
+The chest may be left open, and covered with sterile drapes.
 The open chest prevents compression of the heart by the rib cage.
-The chest is then closed several days later, when the heart has had a chance to adjust to the new circulation.
+The chest is then closed several days later after the swelling in the chest has gone down and the heart has had a chance to adjust to the new circulation.

 While your child is in the ICU, special equipment will be used to help him or her recover, and may include the following:

 Ventilator.
 A machine that helps your child breathe while he or she is under anesthesia during the operation.
-A small, plastic tube is guided into the windpipe and attached to the ventilator, which breathes for your child while he or she is too sleepy to breathe effectively on his or her own.
-After a HLHS, children will benefit from remaining on the ventilator overnight or even longer so they can rest.
+A small, plastic tube is guided into the windpipe and attached to the ventilator, which breathes for your child while he or she is too sleepy to breathe effectively.
+After a HLHS operation, children will usually benefit from remaining on the ventilator for at least a few days.